 It’s 2017.
 What it took to succeed at some level back in 1980’s doesn’t apply anymore.
 Some aspects of getting successful got easier.
 Some got harder.
 This page is about helping people succeed in different aspects of life.
 I’m not an expert in all of the aspects of life, which is why I interviewed Saba.

 Saba is a rapper from Chicago who has already collaborated with names such as Chance the Rapper or that caught the attention of entrepreneurs like Gary Vaynerchuk.
 His Bucket List Project just hit on year recently.
 His songs have energy, they have a flow, and they also make sense unlike a lot of music today.
+So if you want to attend to such soulful raps, just search for rap concerts near me.

 “Music is probably not even 50% skill.
 It’s really just doing the work, like a lot of the artists that make it to the huge level, may not even be the most talented, but their work ethic is really undeniable.”